-The limitations of the existing (group) ICA methods for analyzing electrophysiological signals are the following.
-First, they do not have a mechanism for capturing how the parameters (and spectral properties) of the latent source signals may evolve across epochs over the entire experiment.
-Most of the existing methods are based on concatenating the signals from different epochs and estimating the parameters of the model as though these signals were realizations of the same underlying process.
+ICA has been widely used in single/between-subject electrophysiological exploratory analysis.
+For example, \cite{makarova2011parallel} proposed an ICA method to segregate pathways with partially overlapped synaptic territories from hippocampal LFPs.
+To investigate the variability across different subjects or subgroups, \cite{guo2011general} proposed a general group probabilistic ICA (pICA) framework with its extensions (\citealp{wang2018hierarchical,lukemire2018hint}) to accommodate cross-subject structure in multi-subject spatial-temporal brain signals.
+Although these methods work well under certain settings, there is still plenty of room for improvement in modeling electrophysiological signals.
+First, they do not have a mechanism for capturing how the parameters (and spectral properties) of the latent source signals evolve across epochs over the entire experiment.
+Most of the existing methods are based on concatenating the signals from different epochs and estimating parameters as though these signals are realizations of the {\it same} underlying process.
 However, since the ``reconstructed'' latent sources vary across epochs, there is no rigorous framework for modeling how these parameters could change across epochs.
-As demonstrated in our exploratory analysis, Figure~\ref{Intro_ex2} and \ref{Intro_ex3} show that the power of LFP signals changes quite drastically from the middle phase to the late phase of the experiment.
-Simply lumping together signals that are generated from different underlying source processes could yield misleading results.
-Second, the existing methods do not take into account the temporal structure of the latent sources.
-In fact, these sources are estimated for each time point independently of the other time points.
-Third, given that spectral analysis of electrophysiological signals yield interpretable results, it is interesting that the current ICA methods for source modeling do not rigorously take this into account.
+Second, existing methods do not take into account the temporal structure of the latent sources.
+In fact, these sources are estimated for each time point independently of other time points.
+Third, current ICA methods for source modeling may not produce interpretable results from spectral analysis of electrophysiological signals.
 In fact, brain researchers have observed association between power at different frequency bands and brain functional states \citep{michel1992localization}.
 Thus, it is necessary to develop a framework that accounts for the evolution of the power at these frequency bands over many epochs.
 Lastly, there are limitations in the connection between time and frequency domain analysis.
-Methods from time and frequency domain are developed almost exclusively from each other which is counter-intuitive since these two approaches ought to be used concurrently in order to give a complete characterization of brain processes.
+Methods from time and frequency domain are developed almost exclusively from each other, which is counter-intuitive since these two approaches ought to be used concurrently in order to give a complete characterization of brain processes.

-The proposed E-SSM was inspired by ICA and classical state-space model.
-Specific refinements and extensions were needed for the E-SSM in order to address to overcome the limitations of the current approaches and provide a framework that capture the dynamics on time and frequency domains.